isildenizozturk/english_with_movies_tvAppExpo/README.md

-# Learn English with Movies App - Expo CLI
+# Learn English with Movies App

 You can find the code in master branch

-React native app for learning English with movies
+Learn English with Movies App - Expo CLI